DOTResize: Reducing LLM Width via Discrete Optimal Transport-based Neuron Merging: Experimental Settings

 \subsection{Evaluation}

 For language modeling capabilities, we evaluate our models by computing perplexity on the English Wikitext-2 dataset \citep{merity2017pointer}.
-For zero-shot capabilities, we test the models on 5 evaluation sets sourced from \texttt{lm-evaluation-harness} \citep{eval-harness}: ARC-Challenge and ARC-Easy \citep{clark2018think}, HellaSwag \citep{zellers2019hellaswag}, PIQA \citep{bisk2020piqa}, and Winogrande \cite{sakaguchi2021winogrande}.
+For zero-shot general capabilities, we test the models on 5 evaluation sets sourced from \texttt{lm-evaluation-harness} \citep{eval-harness}: ARC-Challenge and ARC-Easy \citep{clark2018think}, HellaSwag \citep{zellers2019hellaswag}, PIQA \citep{bisk2020piqa}, and Winogrande \cite{sakaguchi2021winogrande}.
 These five tasks reflect diverse and commonly used English tasks for evaluating language models.
-Following Ashkboos et al. \cite{ashkboos2024slicegpt}, in all language modeling experiments, we use a small subset ($\sim$262K tokens) of the Wikitext-2 training data to compute our transportation maps.
+Following \citet{ashkboos2024slicegpt}, in all language modeling experiments, we use a small subset (128 samples) of the Wikitext-2 training data to compute our transportation maps.
+Samples are length 2048.
 For all zero-shot experiments, we use the same number of tokens, but from the Stanford Alpaca dataset for instruction following \cite{alpaca}.